jgallagher not found in database

-Included on 16 published compact discs on the Naxos, Musical Heritage Society, Vienna Modern Masters, ERM, Summit, Capstone, Promuse, Beauport Classical and Altissimo labels, his compositions have been broadcast by more than 120 classical radio stations in the U.S. and abroad.
-The VMM recording of his Berceuse has been broadcast more than 110 times by Colorado Public Radio and more than 50 times over Radio Stephansdom Klassiksender, 107.3 FM, Vienna, Austria.
+Included on 17 published compact discs on the Naxos, Centaur, Musical Heritage Society, Vienna Modern Masters, ERM, Summit, Capstone, Promuse, Beauport Classical and Altissimo labels, his compositions have been broadcast by more than 150 classical radio stations in the U.S. and abroad.
+The VMM recording of his Berceuse has been broadcast more than 150 times by Colorado Public Radio and more than 50 times over Radio Stephansdom Klassiksender, 107.3 FM, Vienna, Austria.

-He has been the recipient of awards, grants, fellowships, or recognition from the Ohio Arts Council, the Charles Ives Center for American Music, Meet the Composer, the Yaddo Corporation, the Atlantic Center for the Arts, the Virginia Center for the Creative Arts, The Petit Jean International Art Song Festival, the Barlow International Composition Contest, the Virginia Chapter of College Band Directors National Association, and The College of Wooster Henry Luce III Award for Distinguished Scholarship.
+The recipient in 2016 of an Ohio Arts Council Individual Excellence Award for composition, Gallagher has received awards, grants, fellowships, or recognition from the Charles Ives Center for American Music, Meet the Composer, the Yaddo Corporation, the Atlantic Center for the Arts, the Virginia Center for the Creative Arts, The Petit Jean International Art Song Festival, the Barlow International Composition Contest, the Virginia Chapter of the College Band Directors National Association, and The College of Wooster Henry Luce III Award for Distinguished Scholarship.